Smile4ever/Text2SRT/INSTALL.md

 * VLC Media Player (or any video player that supports SRT subtitles)

 == Installation ==
 If you have not installed gambas3-ide, do it now using your packaging manager.
 The minimum requirement is v3.0.
-FFmpeg is required too.
+FFmpeg or libav-tools is required too.
 Any recent version (>2011) will do.

 - cd
 - git clone https://github.com/Smile4ever/Text2SRT.git